kirbysebastian/TicTacToe/README.md

 ```

 Maximizing player gets the score of 1 while minimizing player gets the score of 2.
 If in case a tie, score will be 0.
-For more information of how this algorithm work: [Game Theory](https://en.wikipedia.org/wiki/Minimax#Combinatorial_game_theory)
+For more information of how this algorithm works: [Game Theory](https://en.wikipedia.org/wiki/Minimax#Combinatorial_game_theory)

 ### Pseudocode
 Based on [Minimax Algorithm](https://en.wikipedia.org/wiki/Minimax#Pseudocode)